Rails Support: Afterburner Mode

 .env file documentation so that you know how to name your

-$ cd <your Rails project directory> $ mkdir -p .jets/app $ touch .jets/app/.env # you should add your environment variables here
+$ cd <your Rails project directory> $ mkdir -p .jets/project $ touch .jets/project/.env # you should add your environment variables here

 .env files are configured, just do the following to deploy your Rails app: